Frequently Asked Questions

 How are your flowers different from the ones I see at the grocery store?

 While grocery store flowers have come a long way, they're still no match for locally grown flowers.
 Before flowers arrive at the floral department, they travel enormous distances (sometimes 4,000 miles!) in refrigerated vehicles.
 Think of all those planes, trains, and automobiles moving your flowers for weeks before they even get to your table.

 To endure these arduous journeys, grocery store blooms are often bred and treated for transit.
 What does that mean?
 It means soulless, odorless, chemically laden blooms that may never open.

 Many of the species and varieties that flower farmers grow don't travel well.
 They are unique jewels that you'll find yourself staring at day after day.

 Roxy grew up helping out around her father's flower shop in Miami.
 There, she learned flower conditioning and storage, bouquet making, flower arranging, and packaging.
 More recently, she invested in floral design training.

 Brian's background is in turf grass management.
 He's deeply familiar with growing and propagating plants.

 Yes!
 We'd love to help you celebrate your special days with flowers.
 If you think you'd like to work with us, fill out the Event Inquiry form on our Contact page.
 If we're available on your event date, we'll send over a questionnaire before scheduling a call.

 Where is your delivery area?

 If you select porch delivery and the delivery address is outside our delivery area, your order will be canceled.
-For wreath purchases, we are able to ship within the contiguous U.S. For more information, see our Etsy shop.
+For seasonal wreath purchases, we are able to ship within the contiguous U.S. For more information, see our Etsy shop.